VishnuAkundi/spa-python/README.md

 # SPA Python

 SPA Python is a desktop app for Speech Pause Analysis of WAV recordings.
-It was ported from the original MATLAB SPA workflow and redesigned as a guided wizard for research assistants.
+It was ported from the original MATLAB SPA workflow and redesigned as a guided GUI.

-The app lets an RA:
+The app lets you:

 - choose SPA settings once per session;
 - load one WAV, multiple WAVs, or a folder of WAV files;